 2) You need to put in the WORK before you see results

-I launched TheMakeMoneyOnlineBlog in 2016 because nothing gives me a greater sense of satisfaction than helping aspiring entrepreneurs like you get up and running with your first income-generating online business.
+I launched this blog because nothing gives me greater satisfaction than helping aspiring entrepreneurs like you get up and running with your first income-generating online business.

 Follow the same free beginner’s course that enabled me to quit my job and become my own boss and see exactly how you can too.

 I’d love to hear your take on schemes like this.
 If you were thinking about joining and this review convinced you otherwise, or if you have already had the misfortune of joining Mailbox Profits, scroll down and let us know.

 If you have any questions at all about this or any other online income opportunity then get in touch!
 I’d love to hear from you! 🙂

 Simon Crowe is the founder of The Make Money Online Blog and is on a mission to help as many people as possible kiss their bosses goodbye.